homemade applesauce in a glass serving cup on an apple themed tablecloth

 Cut the apple in quarters

 As shown below, you can use a paring knife for the whole job.
 This is the way I do it.
 It is easier for me.
-I cut the bottom off so it sits flat on the cutting surface and peel the skin off.
-Then I cut the apple in quarters and cut out the core from each of the quarters.
+I cut the top and bottom off and then peel the skin off.
+When peeled I cut the apple in quarters and cut out the core from each of the quarters.

 Slice around the core

-You can cut the apple into pieces around the core too like in the picture below.
+You can cut the apple into pieces around the core too as shown in the picture below.
 You cut the top and bottom off, peel the apple and then cut pieces off around the core.

 Time to make the Applesauce